CalderaWP/caldera-interop-fixture/DOCS.md

 ## Making Your Own Integration
 * Copy this repo.
-* Find and replace `caldera-interop-extension-example` with your integration's slug.
+* Find and replace `caldera-interop-fixture` with your integration's slug.
 * Find and replace `calderawp` with your vendor slug.
-* Find and replace `ExampleInteropExtension` with your integration's root namespace.
+* Find and replace `InteropFixture` with your integration's root namespace.
 * Write a bash script or something to automate that.

 ## Interoperable Sets